-3. Skymap
+Skymap

-Clicking on the Skymap link gives a live map of the sky above Jodrell Bank Observatory, as shown in Figure 2.
+Clicking on the skymap link gives a live map of the sky above Jodrell Bank shown below.

 This is looking up at the sky so North is at the top, South at the bottom, East at the left and West at the right.
 The concentric circles are of elevation above the horizon labelled every 15 degrees.
-The plane of the Milky Way (galactic latitude zero degrees) is shown as a curved line running across the sky.
+The plane of the Milky Way (galactic latititude zero degrees) is shown as a curved line running across the sky.
 It is labelled with galactic longitude in degrees.
 Various radio sources (and some visible constellations) are also indicated.
 The sign of galactic latitude can be determined by noting that Cas A and Tau A are both at negative galactic latitudes (i.e. towards the Galactic South Pole).
 Hence positive galactic latitudes will be on the other side of the galactic plane from these two sources.
-The position of the 7-m telescope is shown as a target-like crosshairs symbol.
-When the telescope is asked to move to a different position another set of crosshairs appears which shows the demanded position.
+The position of the 7-metre telescope is shown as a target-like crosshairs symbol.
+When the telescope is asked to move to a different position another set of crosshairs appears which shows the demanded position (as in the image shown here).
 The image updates automatically every 10 seconds.
 If the image fails to appear you can just wait 10 seconds until the next automatic refresh.